- Part 1 – the facts : half of Indonesia rainforests have disappeared since WWII

 Indonesia experiences a period of deep political shake-up which has been solved by far-reaching decentralization reforms.
 I won’t discuss it in details but one of the direct consequences was that now the ultimate power to grant concession and plantation licences was delegated to the regency level (Kabupaten).

 In 2018, a group of journalist under the banner “The Gecko Project” published a string of outstanding investigative journalism work exploring this topic.
-I strongly advise anyone to go read at least their piece “The Palm Oil Fiefdom” which tells how the regent of Seruyan district litteraly sold most of the region piece by piece to conglomerates.
+I strongly advise anyone to go read at least their piece “The Palm Oil Fiefdom” which tells how the regent of Seruyan district literally sold most of the region piece by piece to conglomerates.
 An essential yet depressing read.

 The Central Kalimantan province is a telling example of the typical political games of post-Suharto Indonesia.
-In 2016 governor election, 2 out of 3 candidates were former timber business man turned district heads who extracted a rent from granting concession licences.
+In 2016 governor election, 2 out of 3 candidates were former timber business man turned district heads who extracted a rent from granting concession licenses.
 The 3rd one (who won) was none other than the nephew of Abdul Rasyid : a local timber and oil palm baron who is notorious for having ransacked Tanjung Puting National Park for years.

 Despite the fall of Suharto, corruption has mutated but is still very strong and pervasive in Indonesia forest management